Vukodlok/Personal_Projects/README.md

 Building a palindrome checker website using html, css, and javascript.
 The user inputs text and clicks a button to check if the text is a palindrome.
 This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.

 ## Decimal to Roman Numeral Converter
 Create an algorithm in javascript to convert an integer between 1-3999 and convert it to a roman numeral.
 Use html and css to create a site for users to enter a value and run the javascript code in order to convert numbers.
 This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.

+## Phone Number Format Checker
+Create a javascript program to check a US phone number input and return text to the screen stating if the format is or is not a valid US phone number.
+Use html and css to create a site for users to enter a phone number to check.
+This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.